yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 Assignments are due before the beginning of class since you will be working on those assignments with your groups as well.
 In the beginning of the semester we will work on the presentation schedule which will happen every week.

 Before the first week of class email me the your code in which you are planning to improve.
+This can be anything, code you've written before or code for your research.
+We will create git repositories in the first week of class and we will track improvement over time.

 Course Weeks: